haynieresearch/jarvis/README.md

 have liked for quick and easy creation.
 Between wake word and API.AI for speech handling, it appears to work rather well.
 I have also decoupled the TTS services to make it easier to use that functionality elsewhere.

-Note: For those who want to track the network status of local devices the nmap_tracker built into HA does do that job very well.
-However, I have decided to remove it from my configuration.
-While it worked as intended, it had an unintended side effect on my Raspberry Pi -- it made it run slow.
-While I could tweak the interval settings, real time tracking was my goal.

 Firewall Note: The Jarvis firewall is setup so that only local clients and one specific public IP can access.
 The specific IP that can access Jarvis is a front end server with Apache as a reverse proxy and encryption.
 Any other external clients will connect to the front end server outside of the network that then connects direct to Jarvis.